 Rewind to Malaysian years

 Moving to Malaysia was a big decision with two little kids at the same time it was one of the most needed.
 I don’t really believe we thought so much about the logistics or how it is all going to come together.
-Well, that’s how we are as we believe none of our longterm plans sticks around.
+Well, that’s how we are as we believe none of our long-term plans sticks around.
 We rather are evolving with time.
 When it came to Penang, we loved the place at the very first sight.
 The endless ocean view was the only one that we wanted when we looked for a house.
-God bless, that island had many house just by the sea, or should I say, we picked one jutting into the sea.
+God bless, that island had many houses just by the sea, or should I say, we picked one jutting into the sea.

 Moving houses is a tricky process.
 It is very exciting to go house hunting.
 But finally when it comes to all the packing, heavy lifting and more.
 It really gets so hectic, tiring and mentally exhausting.
 In spite of the fact that you may have labelled the boxes well, unpacking is another daunting task.
 Every time I have to move I say never again and then repeat it all over the very next time.
-It is the paradox of life isn’t it?
+It is the paradox of life, isn’t it?

-I like the feel of that empty kitchen in the new house. it looks pristine clean and like a hotel, before I infuse it with all my old bits of colour from the pots and pans.
-During this process, we fell hungry all the time.
+I like the feel of that empty kitchen in the new house. it looks pristine clean and like a hotel before I infuse it with all my old bits of colour from the pots and pans.
+During this process, we feel hungry all the time.
 It’s at these times I love to have a calorie-dense dish on the table to grab a bite each time we pass by.

 Put the avocado on the plate

 The avocado is the easiest that you can make a dip with.
 Not much of work there, a bowl a knife and a fork with a few bits of flavouring work the avocado to perfection.
-With some crusty bread, some crunchy papadums, cut fruits or a bunch of salad veggies makes literally the share-platter ready in minutes. with the least amount of wash up and hungry kids are taken care, you can get on with what you were set to do.
+With some crusty bread, some crunchy papadums, cut fruits or a bunch of salad veggies makes literally the share-platter ready in minutes. with the least amount of wash up and hungry kids are taken care of, you can get on with what you were set to do.

 The curried avocado dip, I should say, is an Indianised version of guacamole.
 Just a few touches that make us not feel very far away from the comfort of your own country.
 The avocado dip recipe was prepared by accident, the first time.
-I had avocados getting ready for a freeze and cooking at the same time Quite by accident, poured in the tempering into the avocados.
+I had avocados getting ready for a freeze and cooking at the same time.
+Quite by accident, poured in the tempering into the avocados.
 Since I couldn’t really waste all that avocado decided to go that route and see how it worked.
-It did work like magic, even to the two not so mushy food like people in my house.
+It did work like magic, even to the two not so mushy food liking people in my house.